panjoao/OfficeHourHelper/README.md

 ## Question 3:
 N: Usually 2 times when a large assignment is due that week.
 R: 2 times, or more when there's a big exam coming up.
-M: At most once a week, to clarify questions I have on my assignments
+M: At most once a week, to clarify questions I have on my assignments.

 ## Question 4:
 N: 1 hour, where I get help as soon as possible when I arrive but stay around in case I have other questions.
 R: 2 hours, which is enough to do a solid chunk of my assignments.
-M: 30-40 minutes, enough time to wait in line, then ask the questions I bring with me
+M: 30-40 minutes, enough time to wait in line, then ask the questions I bring with me.

 ## Question 5:
 N: 4-5 students who also stay around for a while.
 R: 10 students who come and go while I'm at the computer lab.
-M: Just a couple, unless it's right before an assignment is due but I usually avoid those times anyway
+M: Just a couple, unless it's right before an assignment is due but I usually avoid those times anyway.

 ## Question 6:
 N: 5-10 minutes
 R: 10 minutes, but I've had to wait for 20 the day before an assignment is due.
-M: 0-5 minutes, there's usually no one else there
+M: 0-5 minutes, there's usually no one else there.

 ## Question 7:
 N: Instructors sometimes don't have good answers to my questions, and need to refer me to someone else.